Official BWBL Rules

 V. Pitching Regulations

-C. Closing: In a double header, if a pitcher enters the first game at or later than the commencement of the fifth inning, he/she may also enter the second game, but only at or later than the commencement of the fifth inning.
+D. Closing: In a double header, if a pitcher enters the first game at or later than the commencement of the fifth inning, they may also enter the second game, but only at or later than the commencement of the fifth inning.

-D. Playoffs: In a playoff series these limitations apply based on the previous game.
-For example, entering the third game of a series, the pitchers’ statuses from game one become obsolete; their statuses from game two determine their limitations for game three.
+E. Playoffs: In a playoff series these limitations apply based on the double-header rule.
+For example, entering the third game of a series, the pitchers’ statuses from games one and two become obsolete.

 A. All defensive players must remain behind the pitcher until the pitch is thrown.